 Remember you will need a little extra for council fees, insurance, and maintenance that might come up.

 Now that you've taken the challenge, you know exactly what it's going to be like as a home owner, and you're ready for more information about preparing for your first home loan pre-approval.

 When you apply for any finance product, including a home loan, the lender will check to see if you have a good credit history.
 When they check your credit report, they will see what finance products you may already have, and any serious payment defaults.

-Your mortgage broker can do a credit check for you, without placing a record on your credit file.
+Your Home Lending Specialist can do a credit check for you, without placing a record on your credit file.
 They'll be able to give you a clear idea of the loan types you'll be eligible for, based on your credit rating and current financial obligations.